Specialist in Transportation and Logistics

 Graduates of this Program would be prepared for employment in positions such as Logistics Coordinator, Fleet Manager, Logistics Dispatcher, and Transport and Export Technician.

-- I'm interested, but I don't have experience
+- I’m interested, but I already have experience

-Champlain College Saint-Lambert also offers the same T&L AEC for people who have little to no relevant work or life experience.
-It takes from 17 weeks to 1 year to complete, depending on whether or not you have a full-time job.
+Champlain College Saint-Lambert offers the same TL AEC through RAC, specifically for people who have a significant amount of work or life experience.
+It takes approximately 4 to 12 months to complete, and can be pursued even with a full-time job.

 Candidates must have a Quebec Diploma of Secondary Studies or a High School Leaving Certificate or have received instruction deemed sufficient by the College.
 Candidates must be functionally bilingual (French and English), particularly in their oral communication skills.
 Candidates are required to take the following entrance exams: Mathematics, English and French (oral and written).
 Prospective candidates will be asked to submit a curriculum vitae (CV) and may be interviewed prior to admission to the Program to verify their qualifications.
 Potential candidates may be required to take an appropriate remedial course(s).